Glossary of abandoned mines terms

 Acid and metalliferous drainage

-Acid and metalliferous drainage occurs when naturally occurring sulphide minerals oxidise when exposed to air, forming sulphuric acid.
-The acid can leach metals from surrounding rock and, as a result, produce water that has a low pH, a high metal content and high sulphate levels.
+Acid and metalliferous drainage occurs when naturally occurring sulphide minerals oxidise when exposed to air and water, forming sulphuric acid.
+The acid can leach metals from surrounding rock and, as a result, produce water that has low pH (acidic), high dissolved metals, as well as high sulphate (salt) concentrations.

 Capping